microsoft/PowerPlatformConnectors/certified-connectors/Survalyzer EU/README.md

-# Survalyzer
+# Survalyzer EU

-This connector can be used to manage Survalyzer entities like Surveys, Panels & Samples and Distributors.
+This connector can be used to manage Survalyzer entities like Surveys, Panels & Samples and Distributors in the EU data center.

 ## Publisher: Survalyzer AG